ekristen/gitlab-curator/README.md

 #### Filters

-Filters allow you to filter out (or **omit**) results from the original result set.
+Filters allow you to **include** or **exclude** results from the original result set.
 This is useful when GitLab's Native API does not allow for the filtering natively.

+**Note:** all filters are treated with an AND operator

 For example if we want to close all milestones that are expired (past due) and have no more open issues then we use filters to omit any that still have open issues.